top of page

 The noun 'promise' has its etymological roots in the Latin word 'promissum,' which is the neuter form of 'promissus,' a past participle of 'promittere.'
 In Latin, 'promittere' is a combination of 'pro,' meaning 'forward,' and 'mittere,' meaning 'to send.'
 Thus, 'promittere' meant 'to send forth' or 'to put forth.'
 Over time, it evolved to signify a commitment or assurance made by one person to another, often accompanied by a sense of duty or obligation to fulfill it.
 This concept was adopted into Old French as 'promesse' and later into Middle English, where it became 'promise,' retaining its fundamental meaning of a pledge or commitment to perform a certain action or uphold a particular obligation.
 The etymology of 'promise' underscores its historical association with making commitments or assurances to others, highlighting the sense of trust and responsibility that accompanies such declarations.

-Find the meaning of promise
+Quiz: Find the meaning of the noun promise:

 Try Again!